braunk/SCMP401/journalEntries.md

 # Journal Entries
+## Week 4/23
+This week I added a new function to my sites class that looked up yesterday's data for a site.
+It was something that Jensen said would be useful to her visualizations.
+They've been tested in my test functions and mySQL directly, and updated in this project folder in sites.cpp and sites.h.
+In addition, I updated the rest of my code on GitHub to relfect some changes I've made that would be useful for Matt and Jensen.
+Lastly, I was informed by Jensen that my lastWeek function was having errors when a day of the week was missing, the error being tags were unmatched.
+I tried to find a solution for this but all of the loops I tried still caused mismatched tags.
+I am not sure that there is an easy solution for this, so I might have to inform prof Skon about this potential issue and let him solve it instead.
 ## Week 4/16
 This week I edited the constructor in the sites.cpp file to load the site vector from the new tables instead of using the static vector information that I had manually typed earlier in the semester.
 The changes are in the constructor defined below:
 ```{cpp}